aibicn/aibigit/README.md

 # Questions and Answers

-If you encounter some inconvenience when using our small night light, please refer to <a href="https://github.com/thirdreality/nightlight_mt/docs_3r/FAQ/FAQ_3R.md">FAQ</a>
+If you encounter any inconvenience in using our night light products, please refer to <a href="https://github.com/thirdreality/nightlight_mt/docs_3r/FAQ    /FAQ_3R.md">FAQ</a> for help.